vectorapt/linux-firewall-hardening-automation/README.md

 # Linux Firewall Configuration & Security Hardening (firewalld)

-## 📌 Overview
+## Overview

-This project demonstrates host-based firewall configuration and security hardening using firewalld on a RHEL-based virtual machine.
-The system is treated as a minimal production-like server where only required services are exposed following least-privilege principles.
+This project demonstrates host-based firewall configuration and security hardening using **firewalld** on a RHEL 9 virtual machine.

+The system is configured following **least-privilege principles**, exposing only required services.
-The project also includes troubleshooting exercises and lightweight Bash automation for firewall validation.
+The project also includes failure simulation, troubleshooting, and a small Bash validation script.

 ---

-## 🎯 Objectives
+## Objectives

-- Configure firewall rules using firewalld
+• Configure firewall rules using firewalld
-- Apply least-privilege security principles
+• Apply least-privilege security principles
-- Understand runtime vs permanent rules
-- Simulate firewall-related failures
+• Simulate firewall misconfiguration scenarios
-- Perform structured troubleshooting
+• Perform structured troubleshooting
-- Automate firewall checks using Bash
+• Validate firewall configuration with Bash automation

 ---

-## 🖥 Environment
+## Environment

-- Platform: VMware
+Platform: VMware
-- Operating System: RHEL 9
+Operating System: RHEL 9
-- Firewall Manager: firewalld
+Firewall Manager: firewalld

-- Test Services: SSH, HTTP
+Testing Setup:

+Machine1 – Firewall Server (RHEL 9)
+Machine2 – External Client used for SSH validation

 ---

-## 🔥 Firewall Hardening Strategy
+## Firewall Hardening Strategy

-The firewall configuration follows a least-privilege model:
+The firewall configuration follows a **least-privilege model**.

-- Allow only required services
-- Block all other inbound traffic by default

-Allowed Services:
+Only the following services are exposed:

-- SSH (administrative access)
+SSH
-- HTTP (simulated application traffic)
+HTTP

+Default services such as **cockpit** and **dhcpv6-client** were removed to reduce unnecessary exposure and enforce a minimal access model.

 ---

-## ⚙ Firewall Configuration
+## Firewall Validation

-Firewall configuration begins by identifying the active firewall zones and the default zone associated with the network interface.
-Required services are added using permanent rules to ensure persistence across reboots, followed by a firewall reload to apply changes.

-Firewall state verification confirms that only intended services are exposed.
+After applying the hardened configuration, external connectivity was tested.

+SSH access from an external machine confirmed that the firewall allowed administrative access while restricting other services.

 ---

-## ❌ Failure Simulation
+## Failure Simulation

-SSH access is intentionally disrupted by removing the SSH firewall rule.
-This simulates a common administrative misconfiguration scenario where connectivity issues arise despite the service remaining operational.

-Observed behavior:

-- SSH connection attempts fail
-- SSH daemon remains active
+To simulate a common misconfiguration scenario, the SSH firewall rule was intentionally removed.

+An external SSH attempt was performed again, which resulted in a **connection failure**.

+This demonstrates how firewall rules directly affect network accessibility.

 ---

-## 🛠 Troubleshooting Methodology
+## Troubleshooting

-Connectivity issues are diagnosed using a structured approach:
+A structured troubleshooting approach was used to identify the cause of the failure:

+• Verify SSH daemon status
+• Confirm SSH port is listening
-- Inspect firewall configuration and allowed services
+• Inspect firewall service rules

-- Validate service state
-- Verify listening ports
-- Perform external validation
+The investigation confirmed that SSH traffic was blocked by the firewall configuration.

 ---

-## ✅ Resolution
+## Resolution

-SSH connectivity is restored by correcting firewall rules and reloading the firewall configuration.
+The SSH firewall rule was restored and the firewall configuration reloaded.

+External SSH access was tested again and connectivity was successfully restored.

 ---

-## 🔁 Persistence Testing

-Firewall rules are verified after system reboot to ensure configuration persistence.
+## Bash Automation

+A lightweight Bash script was created to quickly validate firewall configuration.

+The script checks:

+• firewalld service status
+• currently allowed firewall services

 ---

-## 🤖 Bash Automation

-A lightweight Bash script validates firewall configuration, detects missing services, and logs command outcomes.
+## Skills Demonstrated

+• firewalld configuration and management
+• Linux firewall hardening
+• least-privilege security implementation
+• structured troubleshooting methodology
+• network service validation
+• Bash scripting for system checks

 ---

-## ✅ Skills Demonstrated

-- firewalld configuration and management
-- Firewall troubleshooting workflow
-- Service versus network diagnostics
-- Bash scripting for validation
+## Project Structure